-COMMEMORATION OF THE HEALTH AND REPOSE OF THE SOUL
+COMMEMORATION FOR THE LIVING AND THE DEPARTED

 If you are unable to come to church and order prayers, you can do it through our Website.
 You can submit your list online, which will be read at the coming service.

-Moleben- for the health
+Moleben- for the living

 Panikhida-the prayers for the reposed